Dachi-Laperashvili/georgia-map/README.md

 ### Useful resources

-- [getAttribute()] - this helped me to get values for each region by title attribute
+- [attr()] - this helped me to get values for each region by title attribute

 ## Author